clayne/hdt-pe/readme.md

 HDT Physics Extension for original Skyrim (32bit Skyrim), with some small update to the source code for easier to compile.

-This repo is in maintenance mode, so don't expect new commit now and then, and there will be no feature added, but pull request are welcome. :)

 Based on the original HDT Physics Extension version 14.28 source code from [https://code.google.com/archive/p/hdt-pe/](https://code.google.com/archive/p/hdt-pe/).

-The source code of HDT Physics Extension is in GNU LGPL license from information in the above link.
+The source code of HDT Physics Extension is in GNU LGPL license from the information in the above link.

 ## Credits: